-Description This unit will examine ways in which literature and philosophy interact.
+Description This subject will examine ways in which literature and philosophy interact.
 It will consider the ways in which literature and philosophy offer important and different ways of thinking.
 And it will consider the differences between literature and philosophy.
 Literature will be understood to involve thinking through sensations, while philosophy will be understood to involve thinking through concepts.
-The unit will examine examples of interaction between literary texts and philosophical texts, considering how literary effects can inhabit philosphical texts and philosophical ideas can permeate literary texts.
-The unit will consider frequently occurring themes within both literature and philosophy, such as ethics (ways of living and acting).
+The subject will examine examples of interaction between literary texts and philosophical texts, considering how literary effects can inhabit philosphical texts and philosophical ideas can permeate literary texts.
+The subject will consider frequently occurring themes within both literature and philosophy, such as ethics (ways of living and acting).

 School Humanities & Comm Arts